 What Does It Mean if a CE Has Been Scheduled?

-However (now for the bad), a CE appointment can also mean that a claimant has very little in the way of medical records -- that is, has not gone to a doctor in quite a long time, or has been treated by a doctor only sporadically.
-In such cases, the scheduling of a consultative examination may simply be a technical necessity (examiners are required to obtain "recent" medical evidence on which to base their decisions) prior to closing a case (and denying benefits).
+However, a CE appointment can also mean that a claimant has very little in the way of medical records -- that is, has not gone to a doctor in quite a long time, or has been treated by a doctor only sporadically.
+In such cases, the scheduling of a consultative examination may simply be a technical necessity before a claims examiner denies a claim (examiners are required to obtain "recent" medical evidence on which to base their decisions).

-Since you may never know the reason for scheduling an exam, don't be overly concerned about having to go to an exam.
-However, you should always attend a scheduled CE since claims examiners are allowed to close disability claims for "failure to cooperate," except when a claimant has a valid reason for missing a scheduled exam (in which case the claims examiner will usually allow for the examination to be rescheduled).
+Since you won't know the reason for the exam, don't be overly concerned about having to go to one.
+But you should always attend a scheduled CE, since claims examiners are allowed to deny disability claims for "failure to cooperate," except when a claimant has a valid reason for missing a scheduled exam (in which case the claims examiner will usually allow for the examination to be rescheduled).